A Sigma Point-based Low Complexity Algorithm for Multipath-based SLAM in MIMO Systems: Introduction

 In this paper, we propose an \ac{sp}-based implementation of the \ac{spa} algorithm for \ac{mpslam}.
 By approximating all \acp{pdf} using \acp{sp}, we efficiently evaluate the integrals required by the algorithm.
 We describe in detail the steps involved in this approximation, emphasizing the handling of nonlinearities in both the state transition and the measurement models, and discuss the use of moment matching to approximate Gaussian mixtures arising from data association.
-The main contributions of this paper are as follows. \begin{itemize} \item We propose a novel \ac{sp}-based implementation of the \ac{spa} algorithm for \ac{mpslam}. \item We leverage Gaussian approximations of all \acp{pdf} by means of \acp{sp}, enabling efficient evaluation of the integrals required by the algorithm and we provide a detailed derivation of these approximations. \item We validate our method demonstrating significantly lower runtimes compared to a particle-based implementation \cite{LeiMeyHlaWitTufWin:J19,LeiGreWit:ICC2019, LeiWieVenAsilomar2024_CoopSLAM} and also improved accuracy in certain cases. \end{itemize}
+The main contributions of this paper are as follows. \begin{itemize} \item We propose a novel \ac{sp}-based implementation of the \ac{spa} for \ac{mpslam} leveraging Gaussian approximations of all \acp{pdf} by means of \acp{sp}.
+This approach allows the integrals required by the algorithm to be evaluated very efficiently. \item We provide a detailed derivation of all approximated messages of the \ac{spa}. \item We validate our method using simulated data, demonstrating significantly lower runtimes compared to a particle-based implementation, as well as improved accuracy in certain cases. \item Using real radio signals, we demonstrate the applicability of the proposed method to real-world scenarios. \end{itemize}